synergy-design-system/synergy-design-system/README.md

 This repository provides a set of design-tokens, css styles, web-components and documentation that make it easy to use the SICK Design System in web based applications in a framework agnostic way.

 The packages SDS consists of are mainly intended for usage in [SICK](https://www.sick.com) applications to ensure a unique look and feel across products, however you may also use them [for your own projects for free](./LICENSE) as well.

+---

+## Development environment

+SDS uses a monorepo setup, using [node.js](https://nodejs.org) as a runtime and [pnpm](https://pnpm.io) for dependency management and build scripts.
+If not already installed, install and configure those tools.